Simon Stock: Brown Scapular

-Devotion to the Brown Scapular remains widespread and recommended by the Catholic Church.
-The Carmelites continue to find meaning in the traditional story and iconography of Simon Stock receiving the scapular, particularly as reflecting their filial relationship with Mary.
-When Pope John Paul II addressed the Carmelite family in 2001 on the occasion of the 750th anniversary of the bestowal of the Scapular, he said that "Over time this rich Marian heritage of Carmel has become, through the spread of the Holy Scapular devotion, a treasure for the whole Church.
-By its simplicity, its anthropological value and its relationship to Mary's role in regard to the Church and humanity, this devotion was so deeply and widely accepted by the People of God that it came to be expressed in the memorial of 16 July on the liturgical calendar of the universal Church," the Feast of Our Lady of Mount Carmel.
+Devotion to the Brown Scapular remains widespread and is recommended by the Catholic Church.
+The Carmelites continue to find meaning in the traditional story and use it as a spiritual means of deepening their filial relationship with Mary.
+When Pope John Paul II addressed the Carmelite family in 2001 on the occasion of the 750th anniversary of the bestowal of the scapular, he said that this devotion was "a treasure for the whole Church," noting that the devotion was "so deeply and widely accepted by the People of God that it came to be expressed in the memorial of 16 July," the Feast of Our Lady of Mount Carmel.
+The pope himself was known to wear the scapular.